Advent Devotional Booklet

 Junior Church is for children born between 2014-2021.

-Nursery registration for Nursery can be found here
+Nursery registration for Nursery can be found here.

 Nursery is for children born between 2022-2025.

-Playgroup
+Playgroup on Wednesdays

 Online Morning Prayer Monday - Saturday at 8 AM

 Join us every morning (Monday - Saturday) at 8 AM to take part in Morning Prayer over Zoom.
 We gather virtually for about a half hour to worship the Lord, read Scripture, pray, and enjoy Christian fellowship.
 It is a wonderful way to begin the day.
 We use the 2019 Book of Common Prayer as our guide, but you do not need to own a prayer book to participate; all the words are on the screen.
-If you are interested in joining us, please contact the church office at admin@peterpaulottawa.com
+If you are interested to join us, please contact the church office at admin@peterpaulottawa.com.

-Online Thursday morning Bible Study - Thursdays at 10:45 AM
+Online Thursday morning Bible Study on break

 Volunteer Opportunities